dondibrandidon/cs11-2024-82-mp/README.md

    This function displays the level select, calls game_state, and prompts the mayor if they want to play the level again.

 3. *Implementing everything*\
    For this project, Python3.12 was used in Sublime Text and VSCode.
-The program will be tested using mypy, and pytest:
+The mypy module was used for type checking.
+Finally, unut testing was done with the help of pytest:

 ## [🧪] Unit Testing